obytes/terraform-aws-vpc/README.md

 This Module Supports the following validation on Inputs:
  - `cidr_blocks` : A validation to verify the CIDR Block based don AWS requirements, The allowed block size is between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).

+### Subnet Naming Convention
+A shortcode of the availability group will be appended to the subnet name

 ### Scenarios

  - NAT Gateways